Interior Design Process

 Following your approval of the Schematic Design, Mitchell Wall Architecture and Design will commence with design development.
 This process includes development of Construction Details; selection of Architectural Products and Materials; and establishing conformance with Building Codes.

 As part of the design process we will “build’ 3D Renders and Computer Massing Studies.
 These tools enable our clients to fully understand their project.
 As requested, we will build an actual model.

 As part of all of our assignments, we provide basic interior design services.
 We design and create contract documents for interior finishes.
 We will coordinate with your kitchen and closet designers.
 We will select new furniture and furnishings with you, visiting showrooms and having samples in our studio.
 We will suggest placements for your furniture in your new home and provide a layout.

-Mitchell Wall will act as your representative during the construction phase.
+Mitchell Wall Architecture and Design will act as your representative during the construction phase.
 We will make periodic field inspections during the construction of your home and hold meetings during construction.
-These are typically held on a weekly basis and include you, your Builder, and a Licensed Architect from Mitchell Wall.
+These are typically held on a weekly basis and include you, your Builder, and a Licensed Architect from Mitchell Wall Architecture and Design.
 We will be with you through final installation of your selections.